 As testament to the success of our years-long habitat restoration efforts at Dos Rios, this is great news, and a message of hope for endangered species.
 Over 60% of the cameras we deployed across the site captured images of riparian brush rabbits, indicating that this isn’t just a few individuals but a robust population of animals living entirely within 600 acres of restored riparian forest River Partners has reintroduced at the Preserve.

-This habitat did not exist until we planted it in 2014, and it represents almost a doubling of the available habitat for the rabbit within its historic range.
+Through River Partners’ work, the amount of habitat available for the rabbit has almost doubled.
 There is no doubt that this is a scale of habitat that is suitable for longevity.
 The rabbits have ample room to thrive.

 The rabbits are moving and expanding into new habitats and founding new communities without human intervention.
 Their autonomy indicates they’re not reliant on us for their survival, so long as the habitat they depend on exists.” — Haley Mirtz, River Partners biologist